AndreasThinks/bedtime-reading/readme.md

-# Slack Readwise Integration
+# Slack Wallabag Integration

-This application integrates Slack with Readwise Reader, allowing you to save URLs shared in Slack to your Readwise account with customizable reactions and messages.
+This application integrates Slack with Wallabag, allowing you to save URLs shared in Slack to your Wallabag account with customizable reactions and messages.

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/template/AzS2fY?referralCode=mOVLfw)

 ## Features
-- Save URLs shared in Slack to Readwise Reader when specific emoji reactions are added
+- Save URLs shared in Slack to Wallabag when specific emoji reactions are added
 - Each emoji reaction saves the article with its specific tag (one tag per article)
 - Query articles by tag and date using the `/retrieve-articles` command
 - Custom confirmation messages for each emoji reaction